wisq/ex_git_test/README.md

 Now fetch your dependencies with `mix deps.get`, and then test things with `MIX_ENV=test mix git.test`.
 Hopefully everything passes.
 (If it has issues with the state of your tree, try committing your existing changes first.)

 Next, set up your pre-commit hook.
 See the [hooks/pre-commit](hooks/pre-commit) file for an example, or just copy it from `deps/ex_git_test/hooks/pre-commit`.
+(If you're feeling lazy/adventurous, you can just symlink the latter file directly into your `.git/hooks` directory.)

 However you choose to customise your hooks, the most important thing is just to make sure you run it in `MIX_ENV=test` (it won't run otherwise), and to make sure that it passes up its exit value (hence the `exec`).